LegReq/did-btcr2/chapters/CRUD-Operations.md

 This algorithm constructs and invokes a ::BTCR2 Update:: to a specific DID document.

-A ::BTCR2 Update:: MUST contain the following:
+A ::BTCR2 Update:: is a JSON object that MUST contain the following properties:

 * @context - A context array containing the follow context URLs
   * `"https://w3id.org/zcap/v1"`